 |SIGNATURE FORM||SUB-RECIPIENT FORM||RFP||APPLICATION||AWARDS|

-Vermont EPSCoR (Experimental Program to Stimulate Competitive Research) has been supporting research at Vermont's colleges and universities with funds from the National Science Foundation and local sources since 1986.
+Vermont EPSCoR (Established Program to Stimulate Competitive Research) has been supporting research at Vermont's colleges and universities with funds from the National Science Foundation and local sources since 1986.
 The impact of the EPSCoR program also includes the private sector – particularly small, technology-based businesses.